danielkoenig1/2021-ws_do_dk/coursework.md

     c.
 Zappos
     d.
 Twitter

--Focus on the learning content
+   Focus on the learning content
--Interactively ask questions about ex. creativity vs. structure, error culture and no error culture.
+   Interactively ask questions about ex. creativity vs. structure, error culture and no error culture.

 ---

 **type new content here and below**